1. About this Privacy Statement

 - a law of the European Union or a member state of the European Union requires Payvision to erase your personal data.

-Should you for any reason be unhappy with the way Payvision threats your personal data, you can file a complaint with Payvision’s Compliance Officer via email@example.com.
+Should you for any reason be unhappy with the way Payvision treats your personal data, you can send an email to privacy^AT^payvision^DOT^com.
+You can file a complaint with Payvision’s Compliance Officer via compliance^AT^payvision^DOT^com.
 You can also contact the data protection authority in your country.

 How you can exercise your rights depends on the type personal data Payvision processes.
 It could be through our website, by fulfilling our KYC obligations or by processing a transaction.
 We aim to respond to your request as quickly as possible.